HorizonTEL/AIGIBench/README.md

 - [AIDE](https://github.com/shilinyan99/AIDE): A Sanity Check for AI-generated Image Detection
 - [SAFE](https://github.com/Ouxiang-Li/SAFE): Improving Synthetic Image Detection Towards Generalization: An Image Transformation Perspectives

+## Contact
+If you have any question about this project, please feel free to contact 247918horizon@gmail.com